 Find the therapist that best suits you!

-Meet our team
+Meet our team at Fortitude!

 Clinical Director/Licensed Clinical Mental Health Counselor

-Beth Salter, LCMHC, LCAS
+Beth Salter, LCMHCS, LCAS

-Using many theoretical approaches I help you achieve your goals including CBT, recovery model, motivational interviewing, DBT and TF-CBT therapy.
+Using many theoretical approaches, I help you achieve your goals, including CBT, recovery model, motivational interviewing, DBT, and TF-CBT therapy.
 My training in TF-CBT allows me to more effectively treat physical, sexual and emotional abuse in all ages.

 Licensed Clinical Mental Health Counselor